tonyelhabr/netlify/content/post/decomposition-smoothing-soccer/index.md

 model = NMF(n_components=comps, init='random', random_state=0)
 W = model.fit_transform(unraveled)
 ```

+My understanding is that `comps=30` is telling the algorithm to reduce our original data (with 603 players) to a lower dimensional space with 30 player "archetypes" that best represent the commonalities among the 603 players.[^7] Per Devin, the choice of 30 here is somewhat arbitrary.
+In practice, one might perform some cross validation to identify what number minimizes some loss function, but that's beyond the scope of what we're doing here.

+[^7]: I believe the number of components is analogous to the number of components that one would define in performing [principal components analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis).

 After re-formatting our `players` data into a wide format---equivalent to the `numpy.matrix.flatten()` call in the python code---we could use the `{NMF}` package for an R replication.